technikhil314/offline-diff-viewer/README.md

 1. Images
 2. Audio wave format

-## Resoning for building yet another diff viewer tool
+## Reason for building yet another diff viewer tool

 I realise we are missing a diff viewer that is